nmachine-io/doc-site/docs/prebuilt-models/suppliers/config-suppliers.md

 # State Suppliers

-The following `Supplier` subclasses supply data from the [Master ConfigMap](/concepts/state-concept).
-Note that, because the Master ConfigMap is partitioned into [Spaces](/concepts/spaces-concept), each subclass below reads its `config_space` attribute; you'll need to think about this when you start customizing plugins, as [explained here](#dealing-with-config_space).
+The following `Supplier` subclasses supply data from the [Kamafile](/concepts/state-concept).
+Note that, because the Kamafile is partitioned into [Spaces](/concepts/spaces-concept), each subclass below reads its `config_space` attribute; you'll need to think about this when you start customizing plugins, as [explained here](#dealing-with-config_space).